 Welcome to perpetual summer weather!
 The Virgin Islands does not experience significant seasonal changes, therefore weather and temperatures are fairly consistent year round.
 This section provides information on today's weather in the Virgin Islands, average air temperature throughout the year, average rainfall by month, water temperatures by season and information on hurricanes.
 Use the links below to go directly to the information you are looking for or scroll down and read it all.

 Clear with rain showers.
 High of 81F.
-Breezy.
-Winds from the East at 15 to 20 mph.
+Winds from the SE at 5 to 10 mph.
 Chance of rain 20%.

 Clear with rain showers.
-High of 79F.
-Breezy.
-Winds from the West at 15 to 20 mph.
+High of 81F.
+Winds from the ENE at 5 to 10 mph shifting to the NNW in the afternoon.
 Chance of rain 20%.

 Partly cloudy with rain showers.
-Low of 73F.
-Breezy.
-Winds from the North at 20 to 25 mph shifting to the West after midnight.
+Low of 72F.
+Winds from the North at 5 to 20 mph shifting to the East after midnight.
 Chance of rain 20%.

 June, July and August tend to be the hottest months with temperatures in the mid 80s and December through February cooler months with high 70 degree temperatures.
 (Temperatures are in degrees Fahrenheit.
 Averages based on data gathered from 1/12/1972 until 3/31/2004 for St. Thomas & St. John; 1/1/1972 until 12/31/2001 for St. Croix.
 Source: Southeast Regional Climate Center.)

 The variation between the average hottest summer day and the average coolest winter day is about 18 degrees.
 Below is a table with average highs and lows by month.

 While the weather person can expect to say about the same thing everyday while on the job in the Virgin Islands there are weather extremes that come along and make things interesting.

 The hottest temperature recorded between 1972 and 2004 was 99 degrees.
 This sweltering heat was experienced in August 1979, July 1988 and June 1996.